Has COVID-19 Infection Affected Your Muscles And Increased Joint Pain?

 Minimal invasive regenerative treatment could help you recover from pain by repairing the damaged tissues naturally.

-Platelet-Rich Plasma Therapy (PRP) treatment for elbow bursitis is an effective non-surgical procedure to reduce inflammation and improve joint function by stimulating your blood’s healing ability.
-Since PRP is rich in platelets and growth factors, it can promote tissue repair [4].
-Patients could see significant improvement in symptoms in 1-2 weeks of having PRP injections.
+Enhanced Platelet-Rich Plasma Therapy (PRP) treatment for elbow bursitis is an effective non-surgical procedure to reduce inflammation and improve joint function by stimulating your blood’s healing ability.
+Since Enhanced PRP is rich in platelets and growth factors, it can promote tissue repair [4].
+Patients could see significant improvement in symptoms in 1-2 weeks of having Enhanced PRP injections.

 Do not let elbow bursitis affect your quality of life!
 Consider our holistic regenerative treatment approach to bring you permanent elbow pain relief.